-The Etruscan civilization was one of earliest known civilizations in mainland Europe.
-It is little known and was largely forgotten, until archaeological discoveries once more revealed its power, complexity and sophistication.
-The Etruscans had a unique civilization and in many ways, they are a mysterious race and culture.
+The Etruscan civilization was early civilization (900 BCE-100 BCE) that inhabited Italy from Tuscany to Rome.
+It is little known and was largely forgotten, until archaeological discoveries once revealed its power, complexity and sophistication.
+The Etruscans had a unique civilization and culture.

 However, they made a decisive contribution to the history of Europe, because they shaped in many ways the early development of Rome.
 Many of the most distinctive features of Roman society were in fact influenced by , or directly borrowed from the Etruscans.
 The Etruscans were a formative influence on Rome and this can be seen in its religion, culture, urban planning and engineering and they also helped to establish it as a great city and one of the greatest powers in Italy.
 In order to understand Rome it is necessary to understand the influence of the Etruscans on the Early Roman Republic.